tgraham-antenna/markupuk-2021-paper/README.md

 # Markup UK Presentation Paper

-This project contains a presentation proposal for Markup UK 2019.
+This project contains a presentation paper for Markup UK 2019.

-If you want to create your own proposal you can fork this project, for more details see [fork.md](fork.md)
+If you want to create your own paper you can fork this project, for more details see [How to create my own paper](fork.md)